YearUpMuvaaGhoul/LexxsDeli-SandwichOrderBuilder/README.md

 Here is my diagram showing the flow of inheritence and classes ;
 ![image](https://github.com/user-attachments/assets/d5cacd9b-d2d9-4101-b39a-25821a3c15c1)

-Explanation:
+Explanation
 Item: Base class with attributes name and price.

 Sandwich: Inherits from Item, includes attributes for size, bread type, toasted status, toppings, extra cheese, extra meat, and au jus sauce.

 Drink: Inherits from Item, represents a drink with size.

 Chips: Inherits from Item, represents chips with type.

 Bread: Represents the type of bread for a sandwich.

 Topping: Represents a sandwich topping with a name.

 UserInterface: Manages user interactions, including taking orders, adding items, and customizing sandwiches.

 Order: Manages a list of items (Item) and calculates the total cost of the order.

-## Ways to improve or future plans :
+Ways to Improve or Future Plans
+Combo Discount:

-## Adding a combo discount for 10% off when a user chooses a drink sandwich and chips in an order, implementing for multiple combos available
+Add a 10% discount when a user chooses a combo (a drink, sandwich, and chips) in an order, with the ability to implement multiple combos available.

+Error Handling:

-## More error handling and exception throwing
+Implement more error handling and exception throwing to make the application more robust.

+Additional Sauces:

-## More options for sauces other than Au Jus (Ex: Consume, gravy, etc)
+Provide more options for sauces beyond Au Jus, such as Consomme, gravy, etc.

+Adding Signature Sandwiches:

-## Ease of adding a new signature sandwich, without a need to make special classes
+Simplify the process of adding new signature sandwiches without the need for special classes.

-## Option for a sunday only special or seasonal/week specific special options
+Special Offers:

+Implement options for Sunday-only specials or seasonal/week-specific special offers.